 The majority of the beads are cut in stone, carnelian and amethyst being the most usual; then there are plenty of others in lapis lazuli, garnet, hematite, steatite, felspar, diorite, and agate.
-These stone beads vary much in size and in shape; they are oval, spherical, in flat disc shape, and annular, and as small pendant amulet beads they are skilfully carved into tiny figures of gods or hieroglyphics, bottles, claws, or masks.
+These stone beads vary much in size and in shape; they are oval, spherical, in flat disc shape, and annular, and as small pendant amulet beads they are skilfully carved into tiny figures of gods or hieroglyphics, bottles, eyes, claws, or masks.

-Small porcelain pendants are often fou combination with stone beads; the pen vary much in size, colour, and design, but generally represent some of the many Egy gods, animals, and birds, or rosettes.
+Small porcelain pendants are often found in combination with stone beads; the pendants vary much in size, colour, and design, but they generally represent some of the many Egyptian gods, animals, and birds, or rosettes.

-The gold beads are also very varied in The early Abydos caps for the ends of rou oval beads are found continually, and long beads are facetted, and spherical striated like melons.
-Bead masses-alscurring at Abydos-still retain their place we find also little models of shells, cur hair, bottles, drops, and vases.
-Some entire necklaces are made only of small gold rings, set close to each other.
+The gold beads are also very varied in form.
+The early Abydos caps for the ends of round or oval beads are found continually, and other long beads are facetted, and spherical ones striated like melons.
+Bead masses-also occurring at Abydos-still retain their place, and we find also little models of shells, curls of hair, bottles, drops, and vases.
+Sometimes entire necklaces are made only of small, flat, gold rings, set close to each other.

-Many of the glass beads made by Egyptians are of much beauty, as well as most skilfully made.
-There are "eyed" of innumerable varieties, dumb-bell beads single and "massed," and, rarely, bead clear glass, lined with gold leaf.
-There also curious porcelain beads, rosettes, or ovals, pierced both at the top and at the bo These were used to build up the deep neck in consecutive rows which are found on a mies.
+Many of the glass beads made by the Egyptians are of much beauty, as well as being most skilfully made.
+There are "eyed" beads of innumerable varieties, dumb-bell beads both single and "massed," and, rarely, beads of clear glass, lined with gold leaf.
+There are also curious porcelain beads, rosettes, or long ovals, pierced both at the top and at the bottom.
+These were used to build up the deep necklaces in consecutive rows which are found on mummies.